 Important: This document may not represent best practices for current development.
 Links to downloads and other resources may no longer be valid.

-A view is an object that draws itself within a rectangular area of a window and that can respond to user actions such as finger taps or mouse clicks.
-A view draws a visual representation of itself and presents a surface that responds to touches and input from devices.
+A view is an object that draws itself within a rectangular area of a window and that can respond to user actions such as mouse clicks or finger taps.
+A view draws a visual representation of itself and presents a surface that responds to touches and user actions with peripheral devices.
 Not all views handle events, but views are more likely to handle events than other types of responder objects (that is, objects capable of responding to events).
 Views also provide the content for printing.
 For a view to be useful, it must be situated in the view hierarchy of a window.

 Views inherit, directly or indirectly, from